-The aspect ration is related to the sizeof the image that you print.
+The aspect ratio is related to the size of the image that you print.
 The most common print sizes are 4x6 inch, 8x10 inch and 5x7 inch.
 However, none of your photos will match these aspect ratios.
-I crop all your photos to an aspect ration of 15:11 (or 11:15 for portrait oriented photos).
+I crop all your photos to an aspect ratio of 15:11 (or 11:15 for portrait oriented photos).
 This creates a happy medium between the most popular print sizes.
 This means all the images that you print will require some cropping, but none will require significant cropping.
 I make sure that your images are composed and cropped so that you won’t have to crop anything important out when you print the photo.
 Make sure to verify the auto-crop your print lab creates before completing your order to make sure you get what you want.

 Commercial Print Labs